The Paul Dockerill Award

 How to apply

-Download the entry form and guidance notes, ensuring you have read the notes before completing the entry form.
-Submit the form by emailing Antonia Lanyiova at [email protected] before 30 June 2024.
-Shortlisted applicants will be interviewed in July 2024 (date TBC), with the funding available to successful scholars for up to 18 months.
+When applications open on 1 February 2025, download the entry form and guidance notes, ensuring you have read the notes before completing the entry form.
+Submit the form by emailing Antonia Lanyiova at [email protected] before 30 June 2025.
+Shortlisted applicants will be interviewed in July 2025 (date TBC), with the funding available to successful scholars for up to 18 months.